fogfish/golem/doc/combinator.md

 ƒ: Thing ⟼ Thing ⟼ Thing
 ```

 Since, "thing" can be any computational "element" including functions and other combinators.
-It delivers a powerful **combinator pattern** for functional programming - a style of declaring a small set of primitive abstractions and collection of combinators to defined advanced structures.
+It delivers powerful **combinator patterns** for functional programming - a style of declaring a small set of primitive abstractions and collection of combinators to defined advanced structures.
 Golang like any other languages supports first class functions.
 It allows functions to be assigned to variables, passed as arguments to other functions and returned from other functions.
 Therefore, combinators of pure functions is a given fact for any Golang application.

 Let's advance this patterns towards Golang type system and define combinators over types and their instances to derive complex structures of type T. There are 7 patterns to consider and express their semantic with Golang:

-1.[Type laws pattern](#type-laws-pattern) (`𝔗 ⟼ A ⟼ ƒ(𝔗[A], A)`) declares type class, it's laws and the intent.
+1. [Type laws pattern](#type-laws-pattern) (`𝔗 ⟼ A ⟼ ƒ(𝔗[A], A)`) declares type class, it's laws and the intent.
 2. [Sub-typing](#sub-typing) (`A <: B`) enhances existing type classes.
 3. [Lifting](#lifting) (`ƒ ⟼ 𝔗[A]`) transforms a pure function into corresponding type class.
-4. [Homogenous product](#homogenous-product) (`A × B × ... ⟼ 𝔗 ⟼ 𝔗[A × B × ...]`) composes type classes of same kind to operate with product type.
+4. [Homogenous product](#homogenous-product) (`A × B × … ⟼ 𝔗 ⟼ 𝔗[A × B × …]`) composes type classes of same kind to operate with product type.
 5. [Contra Variant Functor](#contra-variant-functor) (`(ƒ: b ⟼ a) ⟼ 𝔗[A] ⟼ 𝔗[B]`) type transformation using pure function.
 6. [Compose Generic Types](#compose-generic-types) (`𝔗 ⟼ 𝕬 ⟼ 𝔗[𝕬]`) to define generic computation.
-7. `A × B ⟼ C` heterogenous composition of types to define generic computation.
+7. [Heterogenous product](#heterogenous-product) (`𝔗 × 𝕬 × … ⟼ 𝕷`) compose heterogenous type classes into a new type law pattern.

 The implementation of each combinator is considered further in this post using simplest examples in the style of Golang.